 Substantially all of our revenues and the revenues of our equity method investments are earned from arrangements that are within the scope of ASU 2016-02.
 Upon adoption of ASU 2016-02, consideration related to non-lease components identified in our lease arrangements will be accounted for using the guidance in ASU 2014-09, which we have determined would (i) necessitate that we reallocate consideration received under many of our lease arrangements between the lease and non-lease component, (ii) result in recognizing revenue allocated to our primary non-lease component (consideration received from fixed common area maintenance arrangements) on a straight-line basis and (iii) require separate presentation of revenue recognized from lease and non-lease components on our statements of operations and comprehensive income.
-However, on January 5, 2018, the FASB issued an Exposure Draft that proposes targeted improvements to ASU 2016-02, which include creating a practical expedient that would provide lessors an option not to separate lease and non-lease components when certain criteria are met and instead account for those components as a single component.
-We believe we would meet the criteria to account for lease and non-lease components as a single component, which would alleviate the requirement upon adoption of ASU 2016-02 that we reallocate or separately present lease and non-lease components.
+However, on July 30, 2018, the FASB issued ASU 2018-11, which created a practical expedient that provides lessors an option not to separate lease and non-lease components when certain criteria are met and instead account for those component, which would alleviate the requirement upon adoption of ASU 2016-02 that we reallocate or separately present lease and non-lease components.
 We would, however, recognize consideration received from fixed common area maintenance arrangements on a straight-line basis.
-On July 30, 2018, the FASB adopted these targeted improvements.

 Further, upon adoption of ASU 2016-02, leases of land and other arrangements where we are the lessee will be recognized on our balance sheet.
-Undiscounted future minimum lease payments due under long-term ground leases with termination dates which range from 2019 to 2090, excluding extension options, over the term of these leases total approximately \$780.4 million.
+Undiscounted future minimum lease payments beginning with the date of adoption due under long-term ground leases with termination dates which range from 2019 to 2090, excluding extension options, over the term of these leases total approximately \$782.8 million as of September 30, 2018.
 The adoption of the guidance will result in the recognition of leased assets and corresponding liabilities discounted over the life of the applicable leases.

 We will adopt ASU 2016-02 and any subsequent amendments beginning in the first quarter of 2019.
-In the targeted improvements adopted on July 30, 2018, the FASB also provided a transition option that would permit the application of the new guidance as of the adoption date rather than to all periods presented.
-We are currently evaluating the impact that the adoption of the new standard and the targeted improvements the FASB adopted will have on our consolidated financial statements and method of adoption.
+In ASU 2018-11, the FASB also provided a transition option that would permit the application of the new guidance as of the adoption date rather than to all periods presented.
+We are currently evaluating the impact that the adoption of the new standard and related ASUs will have on our consolidated financial statements and method of adoption.

 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses," which introduces new guidance for an approach based on expected losses to estimate credit losses on certain types of financial instruments.
 It also modifies the impairment model for available-for-sale debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
 Instruments in scope include loans, held-to-maturity debt securities, and net investments in leases as well as reinsurance and trade receivables.
+On August 20, 2018, the FASB issued a proposal that would clarify that operating lease receivables would be outside the scope of the new standard.
 This standard will be effective for us in fiscal years beginning after December 15, 2019.
 We are currently evaluating the impact that the adoption of the new standard will have on our consolidated financial statements.